Hamilton-Green solver for the forward and adjoint problems in photoacoustic tomography: Conclusions and outlook

 \section{Conclusions and outlook}

 In this paper we presented a novel acoustic Hamilton-Green solver for the forward and adjoint problems in PAT.
 The name is derived from the two main ingredients of the solver: the Hamiltonian system and the Green's integral formula for the solution of the wave equation with initial data and time varying sources.
-The solver can be viewed as a ray tracing approximation of the heterogeneous Green's function (more precisely its derivative) in the Green's formula evaluated on a ray based grid.
-The main benefit of this approach is that the solution is computed for each sensor independently, opening to PAT the realm of ray based solvers which are well established in other tomographic applications e.g.~X-ray CT or PET.
-Furthermore, ray based solvers allow the flexibility to efficiently deal with sparse sensors thus potentially enabling online/real-time or dynamic reconstructions.
+The solver can be viewed as a ray tracing approximation of the heterogeneous Green's function (more precisely its time derivative) in the Green's integral formula evaluated on the ray induced grid.
+The main benefit of this approach is that the solution is computed for each sensor independently, opening to PAT the realm of ray based solvers which are well established for other tomographic modalities e.g.~X-ray CT or PET.
+Furthermore, ray based solvers allow the flexibility to efficiently deal with sparse sensors and regions of interest thus potentially enabling online/real-time or dynamic reconstructions.

-We evaluated the accuracy of the proposed Hamilton-Green forward and adjoint solver on a 2D numerical vessel phantom with heterogeneous sound speed and compared it to an established pseudo-spectral method as implemented in \texttt{k-Wave} toolbox \cite{treeby2010k}.
+We analysed the error the proposed Hamilton-Green method, discussed its convergence in the homogeneous case and evaluated its accuracy in heterogeneous case on a 2D numerical vessel phantom against an established finite difference pseudo-spectral method implemented in \texttt{k-Wave} toolbox \cite{treeby2010k}.